 Discover who else is supporting the charity.

+It is important to be aware of who, besides you, supports your chosen charity.
 Oftentimes, exploitable charities will compromise their beliefs simply in order to receive donations from larger corporations for their own gain.
 This is not an organization that you want to support nor be associate with.
 An environmental charity who accepts donations from nature-destroying corporations, for example, is obviously not a very trustworthy cause to want to stand by.

 Pay attention to websites who rate charities.